The top 15 restaurants for best pho in Ho Chi Minh city

 - Special note: the restaurant opens from 7am to 10pm so you can stop by anytime during the day.
 Note that you will be charged for parking, about 5,000vnd/motorbike.

 3. Pho Le

 Among the authentic pho restaurants in Saigon, Pho Le is one of those selling Southern pho that is favored by the people here.
 Compared to others, Pho Le restaurant appears much cleaner, more premium and the tables are always full, from early morning until midnight.
-That’s why Wall Street Journal called it “The crowd pleaser” amongst pho restaurants in Saigon.
+That’s why Wall Street Journal called it “The crowd pleaser” amongst the best pho in Ho Chi Minh city.
 Pho Le opened in 1950, with the first store in Nguyen Trai street District 5 (China Town) and now has another store in District 3.
 Interestingly, the owner is from QuangZhou and his wife has relations with Cambodian royal family, however, they can deliver a excellent bowl of pho that suits the Saigonese taste impressively well.
 The broth is made from cow’s bones with cinnamon, cumin and cilantro, hence why the bowl is always flavorful but doesn’t make you satiated.

 - Address: Branch 1: 413 – 415 Nguyen Trai, Ward 7, District 5.
 Branch 2: 303 -305 Vo Van Tan, Ward 5, District 3.

 - What to order: beef noodle, noodle soup with meatballs.
 You can ask to have 1 or 2 eggs in your soup if you would like.

 - Special note: open from 5.30am – 1am next day.